BKin, Yoga Therapist CYA-YT, RCYT

 I was drawn to yoga as a tool to strengthen myself as a young dancer and grew more interested in its many facets to support the body, mind and soul.
 Merging my curiosity of yoga, movement and science, I have studied with Daniel Clement, Stefani Wilton and Mandi Mack and have now obtained certification of Yoga Therapy through the Canadian Yoga Alliance and am a Registered Youth Yoga Instructor.
 In 2013, I received a degree in Kinesiology with a dance minor from the University of Calgary.

-Over the past 13 years I have taught an array of physical movement within dance studios, private sessions, adult programs and school systems.
+Over the past 14 years I have taught an array of physical movement within dance studios, private sessions, adult programs and school systems.
 In 2012, I developed an in-studio ballet syllabus and continue to teach, choreograph, adjudicate and examine.
 I value curiosity as a student and teacher, exploring the many paths that yoga has to offer.
+I am currently a sessional instructor at the University of Calgary, teaching yoga within the Faculty of Kinesiology.

 I aim to combine knowledge of yoga, kinesiology and dance to encourage positive learning that suits the goals of each individual.
 My hope at this time is to virtually meet you on your own environment.
 Each person is situated in their home life and will have a unique daily rhythm.
 When you sign in, you will be met with acceptance and respect for how you arrive.
 Your personal journey is yours alone and is supported.